alexhubbe/house_prices_kaggle_competition/README.md

 # House Prices - Advanced Regression Techniques (Kaggle Competition)
 [Go to German Version](#german-version)

 This repository contains the solution and analysis for the Kaggle competition **["House Prices: Advanced Regression Techniques"](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)**.
 The objective of this competition is to predict the final sale price of homes based on a variety of features, such as square footage, number of rooms, location.
+See the summary report [here](https://github.com/alexhubbe/house_prices_kaggle_competition/blob/master/reports/summary_report.md).

 ![](https://github.com/alexhubbe/house_prices_kaggle_competition/blob/master/reports/images/sale_prices.png)